 American Fork is a medium-sized city located in the state of Utah.
-With a population of 28,326 people and six constituent neighborhoods, American Fork is the 30th largest community in Utah.
+With a population of 29,527 people and six constituent neighborhoods, American Fork is the 30th largest community in Utah.

 Also of interest is that American Fork has more people living here who work in computers and math than 95% of the places in the US.

+American Fork is a somewhat ethnically-diverse city.
 The people who call American Fork home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of American Fork residents report their race to be White, followed by Asian.
-Important ancestries of people in American Fork include German, Danish, Scottish, and Swedish.
+The greatest number of American Fork residents report their race to be White, followed by Native Hawaiian.
+Important ancestries of people in American Fork include English, German, Danish, Irish, and European.

 The most common language spoken in American Fork is English.
 Other important languages spoken here include Spanish and Portuguese.